Welcome to Graduate Hospital

 What's It Like and Why Live Here?

 This neighborhood, formally named Southwest Center City (SWCC), but also affectionally referred to as G-Ho, SoSo, and South of South has most often been called Graduate Hospital since the 1980s, after the now-closed medical facility on the North of its border.

-The neighborhood consists primarily of nineteenth and twentieth-century rowhomes interspersed with corner stores, 22 churches and a few larger architectural landmarks.
-On the eastern half of the neighborhood is the Scottish Rite affordable housing complex ,which consists of two multi story apartment buildings that cater mostly to elderly and low income individuals.
+The neighborhood consists primarily of the nineteenth and twentieth-century rowhomes interspersed with corner stores, 22 churches, and a few larger architectural landmarks.
+On the eastern half of the neighborhood is the Scottish Rite affordable housing complex, which consists of two multi-story apartment buildings that cater mostly to elderly and low-income individuals.
 The former buildings of Graduate Hospital lie on South Street, the northern border of the neighborhood.
 Along Grays Ferry Avenue is the former Naval Home, designed in 1826 by William Strickland.
-This National Historic Landmark first constructed in 1833, closed in 1976, and has since been developed into condos.
+This National Historic Landmark was first constructed in 1833, closed in 1976, and has since been developed into condos.

 - Honey's Sit-N-Eat

 - Marian Anderson Recreation Center

 Where Is It?

 The neighborhood is bordered by South Street on the north, by Washington Avenue on the south, by the Schuylkill River on the west, and by Broad Street on the east.